jina-ai/docs/chapters/evaluation/index.rst

 Motivation
 --------------------

-As a :term:`Neural Search` system,
-Jina employs deep neural networks to find the best :term:`Match` based on the user query.
-Measuring system performance is critical important for Jina.
+For any search system, measuring system performance is critical, and so it is for Jina.

-Users generally place an emphasis on evaluating final document ranking result using information retrieval metrics, such as Precision, Recall, mAP or nDCG.
+Generally, evaluation is about computing a difference between an output and a desired "ideal" results, users generally place an emphasis on evaluating final document ranking result using information retrieval metrics, such as Precision, Recall, mAP or nDCG.
 However, it ignores the fact that a search system is often composed by multiple components, whereas evaluation on the final results hardly reveal useful insights about the system.
-It is not straightforward to see the problematic component.

-Jina organize such components in a :term:`Flow`.
-For this reason, we expect Jina evaluator has the capability to work anywhere in the workflow, at the :term:`Pod` level.
+Jina allows the user to evaluate any part of the system with arbitrary metrics.

 Before you start